kostyafarber/finance/README.md

 # finance
 A collection of Jupyter notebooks relating to Finance.
 Just mucking around and playing with code i've picked up from books, courses and the internet.
+Currently the topics explored are Portfolio Analysis and Time Series.